Zamzam Well: Safety of Zamzam water

 According to the SGS, the Zamzam Well is tested on a daily basis, in a process which involves the taking of three samples from the well.
 These samples are then examined at the King Abdullah Zamzam Water Distribution Center in Mecca, which is equipped with advanced facilities.

-The Zamzam well was recently renovated in 2018 by the Saudi authorities.
+The Zamzam well was renovated in 2018 by the Saudi authorities.
 The project involved cleaning of the areas around the Zamzam well by removing the debris of concrete and steel used in the old cellar of the Grand Mosque.
 During Ramadan, 100 samples are tested every day to ensure the water's good quality.

+Historical controversy

+Cholera epidemics and the Hajj had become an issue of debate since an 1866 International Sanitary Conference in Istanbul.
+The conference however identified British steam-ships transporting Indian Muslims to the Hajj as mainly responsible for the globalisation of cholera.
+The Ottoman state consequently instituted a quarantine system using the Red Sea to protect public health.
+Britain tried to undermine this system in the coming decades fearing public backlash in India and restrictions on its ability to engage in free trade.

+The first controversy surrounding the safety of water from the Zamzam Well began in 1883.
+In 1881, James Zohrab, British Consul in Jeddah sent samples of water, which he alleged to be Zamzam water, to Edward Frankland, who published his findings in 1883.
+Frankland claimed the water from the well to be six times more contaminated by animal waste than sewage in London.
+Arguing that due to human waste being simply buried in the ground in Mecca, the groundwater had become highly contaminated and a source of cholera.
+This situation, coupled with the city's visitors from all around the Muslim world, was thought to have spread the disease effectively throughout it.
+He ultimately called for the closure of Zamzam as a public health measure to protect the people of Asia and Europe.